 This course examines the evolution of the case management concepts from the inception of the specialty through current practice models.
-The role and processes of the case manager as an advance practice nurse will be emphasized.
-Included will be the analysis of the interdisciplinary team and functions of nurse as a member of the case management team in a variety of institutional environments.
+The role and processes of the case manager as an advanced practice nurse are emphasized.
+The course has elements of the Case Management Society of America Core Curriculum for Case Management.
+The function of the nurse as a member of the case management team leads to the development of a case management plan.

-NUR545 Life Care Planning CU 3:6,6,6
+NUR545 Life Care Planning